KingOfCramers/masamicooks/content/about.md

 author = "Masami Cookson"
 +++

 Welcome to masamicooks.com.
 My name is Masami and I love to cook.
-I created this blog share recipes, cooking tips, and stories about food.
+I created this blog to share recipes, cooking tips, and stories about food.
 Cook with me!\
 \
 {{< centeredImage src=https://storage.googleapis.com/masamicooksimages/IMG_1160_Edited3%20copy.jpg >}}